Back to the full dot-point answer

 Before differentiating a complicated logarithm, simplify using logarithm laws.
 For example,

-What is logarithm of a polynomial?Show answer
+What is proportional rate of change?Show answer